 Certain governmental authorities and private litigants have recently asserted claims against franchisors for provisions in their franchise agreements which restrict franchisees from soliciting and/or hiring the employees of other franchisees or the applicable franchisor.
 Claims against franchisors for such "no-poaching" clauses include allegations that these clauses violate state and federal antitrust and unfair practices laws by restricting the free movement of employees of franchisees or franchisors (including both corporate employees and the employees of corporate-owned centers), thereby depressing the wages of those employees.
 We have historically had no-poaching clauses in our franchise agreements.
-In 2018, the Attorney General of the State of Washington issued civil investigative demands to a number of franchisors seeking information concerning no-poaching clauses.
-To resolve objections to these clauses raised by the Washington Attorney General, we entered into an Assurance of Discontinuance ("AOD") with the state agreeing to no longer include such provision in any U.S. franchise agreement or renewal franchise agreement signed after the date of the AOD, to not enforce any such provisions in any of our existing franchise agreements removing the no-poaching clauses.
+In 2018, the Attorney General of the State of Washington issued civil investigative demands to a number of franchisors seeking information concerning no-poaching clauses in their franchise agreements.
+In September 2018, we received a civil investigative demand requesting information concerning our use of no-poaching clauses.
+To resolve objections to these clauses raised by the Washington Attorney General, we entered into an Assurance of Discontinuance ("AOD") with the state agreeing to no longer include such provision in any U.S. franchise agreement or renewal franchise agreement signed after the date of the AOD, to not enforce any such provisions in any of our existing franchise agreements and to notify our franchisees of these changes.
+In the case of Washington-based franchisees, we agreed to seek amendments to their franchise agreements removing the no-poaching clauses.
 No fines or other monetary penalties were assessed against us.
 Any adverse results in any cases or proceedings that may be brought against us by any governmental authorities or private litigants may materially and adversely affect our business and results of operations.